-Shortly after completing your consult you will receive an Email asking if you’re willing to consider being a part of the HART program.
-HART, which stands for HIV Assisted Reproductive Technologies, is a Growing Generations’ program designed to help men living with an HIV+ diagnosis become parents.
+Shortly after completing your consultation you will receive an email asking if you’re willing to consider being a part of the HART program.
+HART, which stands for HIV Assisted Reproductive Technologies, is a Growing Generations program designed to help people who are HIV+ and want to create embryos using their sperm to become parents.

-Our surrogates often tell us that they are flooded with questions and concerns when they’re first asked to consider this unique situation, and we’d like to help answer a few of the most commonly asked questions here.
+Our surrogates often tell us that they are flooded with questions and concerns when they’re first introduced to this program, and we’d like to help answer a few of the most commonly asked questions.

 How many babies have been born this way?

 Since the program was first instituted in 2006, more than 60 babies have been born through HART.

 Absolutely.
 There have been zero reported cases of a surrogate or infant contracting the virus as a result of the surrogacy.

 No. Only patients carrying an undetectable viral load for a minimum of six months and on a consistent medication regimen are able to enter into the program.
 This means that they are considered highly unlikely to pass the disease.
 Even so, the sperm is washed for any potential virus before the embryo is created, and you will also be placed on special medication as an added precaution.